 Translation Techniques You Need to Know

-To achieve this, it's crucial to be aware of various translation techniques.
+When you're trying to ensure your message can resonate across linguistic divides, it can be interesting to know about the various techniques translators can rely on.
 The choice of technique depends on factors like the content's nature and purpose.
 Skilled translators employ these techniques to ensure a faithful rendition of the author's message.

 Literal translation